jlangr/ccode2/classes.md

 ![HoldingService](./images/strategy.png "fines")

 [TODO: draw the UML in something that allows more control over layout; yUML doesn't appear to]

+## Closed, Cohesive, Single-Responsibility Classes

+### Simpler Testing

+Conceivably, you could choose to retain whatever tests you had in place for HoldingService.
+When adding the new fine behavior, you'd update these tests.
+That's one acceptable route.

+However, you can also distribute the testing as well.
+Yes, the individual fine policies aren't publicly exposed to the ultimate client, and might be considered "private behavior."
+But the policies are also isolated, closed concepts that can be reused.

+Otherwise, the conclusion is to drive to test everything only at the public interface layer.
+The problem with that is that writing and maintaining such tests can be a nightmare.

+Don't test implementation details.
+Test conceptual details.
+Small closed units should be concepts that have meaning in any solution.
+A days-late fine policy can be tested in isolation without exposing any implementation specifics.

+which Testing our overall solution simplifies.
+Previously, the bulk of the logic to calculate fines was in the HoldingService.
+With logic distributed into small, single-purpose classes, each of the related unit tests can be simpler and more direct.

 What would the OCP look like taken to the ...?
 It would suggest a plug &amp; play mentality, where you drop new modules in...
 Example: THe previous controller itself.
 Need a new route?
 Drop in a route class.
 Create a simple framework  that picks it up automatically. ...